Blagoja95/job-board-web-app/README.md

     curl localhost:8080/posts?city=Banja%20Luka GET posts from Banja Luka(encode url!)

-calling /login via POST is used for login authentication

-/update via POST to update post data (params : {id, title, qual, about, city, type})

 If no user or posts are found, users or posts property with empty array is returned.

     curl localhost:8080/users?name=notAnUser